Richard Ramos

-Richard Ramos (born 21 March 1968) is a French restaurant critic and politician of the Democratic Movement (MoDem) who has been serving as a member of the National Assembly since 18 June 2017, representing the department of Loiret.
+Richard Ramos (/fr/; born 21 March 1968) is a French restaurant critic and politician of the Democratic Movement (MoDem) who has represented the 6th constituency of Loiret in the National Assembly since 2017.

 Early career

 Before entering politics full-time, Ramos worked as restaurant critic for France 3.

 Political career

-Ramos has been a member of MoDem since 2008.
+Ramos has been a member of the Democratic Movement since 2008.
+He started his political career as a municipal councillor of Fay-aux-Loges from 2008 to 2020.

+He was elected to the National Assembly in the 6th constituency of Loiret in the 2017 with the support of La République En Marche!
+(LREM).
+He was re-elected in 2022 and 2024, both times under the Ensemble coalition.
+In 2024 he placed second in the first round, then defeated National Rally (RN) candidate Anthony Zeller in the second round.

-In parliament, Ramos serves as a member of the Committee on Economic Affairs.
-In addition to his committee assignments, he is part of the French-Algerian Parliamentary Friendship Group and the French-Moroccan Parliamentary Friendship Group.
+In Parliament, Ramos serves as a member of the Committee on Economic Affairs.
+In addition to his committee assignments, he was part of the French-Algerian Parliamentary Friendship Group and the French-Moroccan Parliamentary Friendship Group.
+In 2024, he became the inaugural president of the French-Palestinian Parliamentary Friendship Group.

 Political positions

 In July 2019, Ramos voted against the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.

+In January 2023, he called the 2023 French pension reform law "unjust" and said he would oppose it.

+In September 2024, amid the 2024–2025 French political crisis, Ramos criticised President Emmanuel Macron heavily, stating: "There are two things the French hate: political parties and the President of the Republic".
+In October 2025 he called him "crazy" and said he had a "personal psyche problem".